the-real-i9/Backend-Topics-Study/Learn/Databases/Database-Indexes.md

 Definition: An index is a separated data structue that speeds up the data retrieval on a table *at the cost of additional writes and storage to maintain the index*.

-Create indexes on the columnn(s) you want to include in the `WHERE` clause.
+Indexes should be created on the columnn(s) you want to include in the `WHERE` clause.

 # CREATE INDEX
 > Syntax: